danielwaterworth/qbf-rust/README.md

 This is an AIG-based QBF solver written in rust.
-The current strategy is to do expansion up to some bound, then enumeration.
-It also does some basic AIG-based optimizations.

-As QBF solvers go, it's nothing special... yet.
+It works by alternating between expansion and simplification.
+This works well in practice, it is able to verify the correctness of a sorting network that sorts 1024 elements.

 The input format is non-CNF, but prenex-normal.
 Here's an example: